Making the Most of Your Academic Advising

 - Meet with your academic advisor if it is an academic hold.

-- While on Webster, review and print a copy of your DARS (Degree Audit).
+- While on MyBradley, review and print a copy of your DARS (Degree Audit).

 - Review all general education courses you need to complete.